701-3 DETERMINING EXEMPTIONS AND ALLOWING EXTENSIONS TO THE 60-MONTH LIMIT

 If the family requests a longer extension, the Work Services case manager and the caseworker will decide if the family should be allowed additional time.

-If there are concerns about the family’s continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, a Family Progress Review may be scheduled to gather information and review the case.
+If there are concerns about the family's continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, these concerns should be addressed in monthly check-ins or debriefings with the household.

-When the family no longer wants an extension, or does not qualify under the extension criteria (see ATAPAlaska Temporary Assistance Program MSManual Section 701-4), the Work Services case manager works with the family to develop an exit plan and the caseworker is notified to close the case.
+When the family no longer wants an extension, or does not qualify under the extension criteria (see ATAP MS 701-4), the Work Services case manager works with the family to develop an exit plan and the caseworker is notified to close the case.

 2. Change of Circumstances